Evernote Lays Off Most of Staff, Triggering Fears of Closure

 It's not quite as full featured as Evernote, but I like Joplin.
 It can sync using Nextcloud, OneDrive, WebDAV, and other services.
 It's end to end encrypted and works well on Android!

-And fuck them for the layoffs, they have people working from home so relocating seems like an excuse
+I gave my resume to Bending Spoons and they didn’t hire me, so fuck them And fuck them for the layoffs, they have people working from home so relocating seems like an excuse

 Once Apple overhauled Notes a few years ago AND offered a way to import from Evernote, I never looked back.
 For anyone in Apple’s ecosystem Notes is one of the best (and completely free or cheap on any iCloud+ plan).